indilib/indi-3rdparty/indi-asi-power/README.md

 ```

 # How to use it?
-The driver uses the pigpiod daemon. and pigpio library
+The driver uses the pigpiod daemon and pigpio library
-In order to run as non-root user the pigpiod daemon must be running
+In order to run the driver as non-root user the pigpiod daemon must be running
-pigpio is used rather than libgpiod or wiringpi as pigpio provides PWM output
+pigpio library is used rather than libgpiod or wiringpi as pigpio provides PWM output
-with hardware timing on GPIO 0-31
+with accurate hardware timing on GPIO 0-31
 http://abyz.me.uk/rpi/pigpio/

 Start indiserver with the driver